Table of Contents

 What To Do If My Dog's Poop is Foamy?

-Once you've noticed that your dog's poop is foamy or out of the ordinary, you have to examine closely the situation and don't just jump to conclusions.
+Once you notice that your dog's poop is foamy or unusual, you must examine the situation closely and don't jump to conclusions.

 Monitor your pet carefully and try to backtrack on the possible things or food that they have eaten lately.

-When your healthy dog is experiencing diarrhea, vets recommend withholding food for 12 to 24 hours or just feeding them small quantities of vet-recommended diet for gastrointestinal problems.
+When your healthy dog experiences diarrhea, vets recommend withholding food for 12 to 24 hours or just feeding it small quantities of a vet-recommended diet for gastrointestinal problems.

-You should also look out for other symptoms such as vomiting, lethargy, lack of appetite, and abdominal pain since it'll help your vet diagnose your dog's condition faster.
+You should also look for other symptoms, such as vomiting, lethargy, lack of appetite, and abdominal pain, since these will help your vet diagnose your dog's condition faster.

 What does unhealthy dog poop look like?